Release Notes#

 Integrated Examples#

-Leap 2 introduces a D-Wave code examples GitHub repository and its search page on the Leap website.
+This release introduces a D-Wave code examples GitHub repository and its search page on the Leap service website.
 This collection of examples already contains over a dozen examples, including examples of factoring, graph problems, feature selection, and more.
-The new page on the Leap website enables you to filter the examples by tags such as problem type, industry, and tags.
+The new page on the Leap service’s website enables you to filter the examples by tags such as problem type, industry, and tags.

 New Subscription Options#

-Leap 2 adds new Leap subscription options that enable you to upgrade your account for additional time in blocks that suit your need and budget.
-With the introduction of Hybrid Solver Service, subscriptions now provide access to D-Wave’s hybrid solvers as well as its QPUs.
+This release adds new subscription options that enable you to upgrade your account for additional time in the Leap service, in blocks that suit your need and budget.
+With the introduction of Hybrid Solver Service, subscriptions now provide access to D‑Wave’s hybrid solvers as well as its QPUs.

 Documentation Enhancements#

-The online system documentation now includes a “Using Leap’s Hybrid Solvers” section.
+The online system documentation now includes a “Using Hybrid Solvers” section.

 New Solver Property: category#